johanhellsvik/presentations/2023-jyu-pdc.md

 - Development of tools
 - .emph[Training] (version control, notebooks, documentation, code review, version control for dependencies, licenses, testing)
 - .emph[Mentorship]

 ---

+## CodeRefinery 2023: .emph[Community project]

+### Primary tasks

+- Classic "CodeRefinery workshops" with focus on best software practices, organized by partners
+- Own training: both open tracks and sponsored personalized courses
+- Coordinate other shared collaborative training events
+- Train the trainer

+### Additional goals

+- Continue coordinating Carpentries events in Nordics/Baltic countries
+- Driving/supporting Nordic research software engineers (RSE) network
+- Support professional development of RSEs
+- Improve towards a more inclusive community and better gender balance

+---

+## Future/challenges

+- Towards a non-profit organization
+- Make it easier for organizations and individuals to join
+- Give .emph[better credit] for volunteer contributions
+- Offer not only training but also mentorship network
+- FAIR software practices survey
+- How to better advertise and reach and connect the community?

+---